chrisprice/knockout-arrows/blog.md

 This basic implementation just maps the parameters as they are, adds a return statement to the body expression and lexically binds this.
 I've also thrown in a ```ko.unwrap``` to allow us to be lazy about referencing the observable itself or the observable's value.

-Coverting the above JavaScript to an AST representation looks something like -
+Converting the above JavaScript to an AST representation looks something like -

 ```
 function rewriteArrowFunctionExpressionNode(node) {